elanor/hello-world-dapp/README.md

 ## Introduction

-This tutorial is intended for blockchain developers to show how to install Concordium and write the first "Hello World" dApp.
+This tutorial is designed for blockchain developers who are new to Concordium.
+It guides through the process of setting up the Concordium development environment and creating a "Hello World" decentralized application (dApp) on the Concordium blockchain.

 ## Why Concordium

-For blockchain developers exploring new platforms, Concordium offers a range of appealing features.
+Concordium offers a range of appealing features for blockchain developers:

-- At its core, Concordium is a leader in blockchain innovation, consistently enhancing its technology.
-With a dedicated `research center` in Denmark, the focus is on improving security and efficiency through technologies like Zero-Knowledge proofs and new consensus mechanisms.
-These innovations are regularly integrated into the blockchain.
+- Innovation in Security and Efficiency: Concordium integrates advanced technologies such as Zero-Knowledge proofs and innovative consensus mechanisms, enhancing blockchain security and efficiency.
+The Concordium Research Center in Denmark continuously develops and incorporates these technologies into the platform.

-- Secondly, Concordium also stands out for its `commitment to environmental` sustainability.
-It is recognized as one of the most energy-efficient blockchain companies, actively supporting projects that mitigate climate change.
-This commitment is especially important for developers who prioritize environmental impact in their blockchain applications.
+- Environmental Sustainability: Concordium is one of the most energy-efficient blockchain companies, actively supporting projects aimed at mitigating climate change.
+This makes it a suitable choice for developers seeking to minimize the environmental impact of their blockchain applications.

-- Thirdly, Concordium specializes in applications that require reliable `identification and secure` financial transactions.
-The platform is designed to enable the development of apps that prioritize user privacy and functionality.
+- Data Ownership and User Verification: Concordium ensures users retain control over their data through built-in verification and authentication mechanisms, fostering trust while maintaining strong security protocols.

-- Lastly, becoming part of the Concordium community means access to a `growing community and support`, including financial incentives through grants.
-These grants are awarded based on decentralized voting by the foundation's board members, ensuring a democratic and equitable distribution of resources.
+- Community and Support: Concordium offers access to a growing community of developers and provides support through grants awarded via decentralized voting, ensuring fair and equitable distribution of resources.

-For developers transitioning from other networks, Concordium offers specific resources to ease the transition and answer common questions.
-There are  FAQs available for developers coming from Ethereum and Solana, providing guidance on how to start using Concordium effectively.
-For Ethereum developers, find out more [here](https://developer.concordium.software/en/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.html).
-For those from Solana, access your guide [here](https://developer.concordium.software/en/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.html).
+For developers transitioning from other blockchains, Concordium offers resources to facilitate the transition from platforms such as [Ethereum](https://developer.concordium.software/en/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.html) and [Solana](https://developer.concordium.software/en/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.html).

-## Important to know

 <!-- how you can explain a complex project to a developer who is new to Concordium, expecting them to know what blockchain is.  -->

 ## Setting up the environment

-The set of tools is needed to set the environment correctly.

-### The tools
+To set up the environment three tools are required: Rust, Cargo Concordium and Concordium Client.

-1. Rust
+1. Installing Rust
-    - If you do not have Rust for Unix, Linux or MacOS, open the terminal and use the command
+    - Rust is the language for smart contract development in Concordium.
+        For Unix-based systems (Linux/MacOS), the following command installs Rust:

         ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```

-        Get the latest version using command

-        ```rustup update```

-        If you are using Windows, download and run `rustup-init.exe` and then follow onscreen instructions.
+        For Windows, download and run `rustup-init.exe` and then follow installation instructions

-    - After the installation, you will have 3 tools:
+    - Once Rust is installed, the following tools become available:
         1. `rustc` - the Rust compiler
-        2. `rustup` - the tool for updating your Rust tools, including the Rust compiler
+        2. `rustup` - update tool for Rust, including the Rust compiler
-        3. `cargo` - a package manager for Rust.
-It is the one you will use most frequently.
+        3. `cargo` - a package manager for Rust

-    - The on-chain language for Concordium smart contracts is Web Assembly (Wasm).
-Therefore you also need to install the Wasm target, which is used to compile Rust contracts to Wasm:
+    - Concordium smart contracts uses Web Assembly (Wasm) on-chain language.
+To use the Wasm language install the Wasm target for compiling Rust contracts to Wasm by running command:

         ```rustup target add wasm32-unknown-unknown```

-2. Cargo Concordium
+2. Installing Cargo Concordium

-    `cargo-concordium` is a tool for developing smart contracts for the Concordium blockchain.
-It can be used for compiling and testing smart contracts, and enables features such as building contract schemas.
+    `cargo-concordium` is a tool for developing smart contracts for Concordium blockchain.
+It is used for compiling and testing smart contracts, and enables features such as building contract schemas.
+For Cargo Concordium installation use command

 	```cargo install --locked cargo-concordium```